Top Productivity Hacks For 2015

 Though nobody wants to do actual work on a Sunday, it truly pays off to take some time to prepare for the upcoming week.
 The don’t nessesarily6 need to be work tasks, but more preparation for the coming week.
 For example: track upcoming projects, get laundry and groceries out of the way, and planning meals for the week.
 This can save you hours of time, and help you feel ready to tackle the week!

-You can even take Sunday to give yourself a nice treat: bake a big loaf of breakfast banana bread or your favourite kind of muffin, and your Monday morning will start off a lot less grumpy.
+You can even take Sunday to give yourself a nice treat: bake a big loaf of breakfast banana bread or your favorite kind of muffin, and your Monday morning will start off a lot less grumpy.

 Though it sounds counterintuitive, multitasking can be a real burden on productivity.
 We’ve been conditioned with digital aids to be able to hand more tasks at once, but what that means is that it takes us a whole lot longer to accomplish a single task.
 Tackling assignments one at a time yields higher quality results, and limits opportunities for “transitional” time to rear its ugly head – after all, you might think you’re just giving Facebook a quick check between tasks, but that time can add up.